 He's a ludicrous figure who admits that parts of his book are badly untrue.

-And here you have at the Grammys last night reading this guy's book, including Hillary Clinton, who is clearly missing a self-awareness gene because she keeps making a a total fool of herself, because remember, uh there was a member of her campaign staff, a female who complained about sexual harassment from another senior male member, and Hillary Clinton uh fought to keep that guy on stat.
+And here you have at the Grammys last night reading this guy's book, including Hillary Clinton, who is clearly missing a self-awareness gene because she keeps making a total fool of herself.

 I mean, she just does not get it.

-And Donald Trump Jr., I think said it best.
+And Donald Trump Jr., I think, said it best.

-Well they were they downed what, 24% last night?
+Well, they downed, what, 24% last night?

 I mean, ratings-wise, that's a quarter of the audience they would normally have leaving.

-I mean, you get a little down tick, I get it with cord cutting, but when you're down nearly a quarter of your audience, and it's the lowest rated of all time, uh, that's the only way they're gonna learn.
+But when you're down nearly a quarter of your audience and it's the lowest rated of all time, that's the only way they're going to learn, like, let's keep politics out of this and let's just hear music.

-They want escapism, just like they do with sports and these award ceremonies you're gonna see at the Academy Awards next month, I guarantee you, because Stephen Colbert's involved, and uh they don't care.
+And these award ceremonies, you're going to see at the Academy Awards next month, I guarantee you, because Stephen Colbert's involved, and they don't care.

-They just want to play to one half of the country and they they just don't care that the other half is gonna say, I'm not even gonna bother watching, I'm not even gonna watch and be offended.
+They just want to play to one half of the country, and they just don't care that the other half is going to say, I'm not going to bother watching.

-I'm just not gonna watch altogether.
+I'm just not going to watch altogether.

-Um what do you make about the hostility?
+What do you make about the hostility?

-It's it's sort of like you've got my sho I'll I'll take my show and cable as an example.
+I'll take my show and cable as an example.

 It is so different than what everybody else is doing in cable news, the New York Times, the Washington Post, the three big networks.

-We're number one in cable with numbers that nobody has ever I mean, historic highs.
+We're number one in cable with numbers that nobody has ever, I mean, historic highs.

-We had higher numbers in twenty seventeen Joe Concer than we did in twenty sixteen.
+We had higher numbers in 2017, Joe Concha, than we did in 2016.

 What do you attribute all of this to?